 The Faegol brothers brought their patented twin-engine approach to their new company, two synchronized engines that allowed for larger passenger loads.
 They also pioneered a monocoque body design, where the chassis is integrated with the body.

-This model, with its distinctive stainless steel side panels and six-piece windshield arrangement, was strikingly modern for its day.
+This model, with its distinctive aluminum side panels and six-piece windshield arrangement, was strikingly modern for its day.
 We don’t know if that modern design played a part in choosing this vehicle for the under-the-radar move by Muni, pushed by Mayor Roger Lapham, to get rid of the cable cars.
 Elected in 1943, Lapham was a businessman who campaigned on “modernizing” San Francisco transportation.
 He led the final campaign to win voter approval to take over the decrepit Market Street Railway, which brought Muni the two Powell cable lines along with scores of streetcar and bus routes, almost of all of which were being operated with worn-out infrastructure.

 Lapham was pushing a major plan to replace most existing streetcar lines with modern buses, but before he could get to that, he got these ten Twin coaches to San Francisco before he had even announced his intent to put them on Powell Street.
 He may have calculated that the cable cars were an easy target.
 But he didn’t count on the public outcry orchestrated by a woman named Friedel Klussmann.
 She led a ballot campaign to preserve the Powell Street cable lines, which succeeded in a November 1947 vote — the same election where voters approved Lapham’s $20 million in bond revenues to purchase new trolley coaches and motor buses to replace streetcars on two dozen routes.
 (Those bonds paid for 90 Twin trolley coaches with identical bodies to this motor coach, which were mainstays of Muni operations for the next quarter-century.)